What Happens When A Pandemic And An Epidemic Collide

 But on July 6, WHO reported results of a survey showing that 73 countries are at risk of running out of antiretroviral therapy drugs and that 24 countries report critically low supplies.

 In the best of circumstances, patients on ART can see the amount of the AIDS virus in their blood go down to levels no longer detectable by tests.
 Of the world's nearly 38 million people living with HIV, more than 25 million are on ART, according to the World Health Organization.
-They can live fairly normal lives and are no longer at risk of spreading the disease, says Shapiro.
+They can live fairly normal lives and are no longer at risk of spreading the disease, Shapiro says.

 But if they stop treatment, the virus will likely mutate in ways that can lead to changes in certain enzymes.
 The mutated HIV can block AIDS drugs from working against the HIV enzymes they were designed to target.
 This can happen in a matter of days or weeks.
-And then, if patients try to restart the same ART regimen it may no longer be effective.
+And then, if patients try to restart the same ART regimen, it may no longer be effective.

-Not only that, if they spread the mutated virus to another person, that person will be infected with the drug-resistant strain of HIV.
+Not only that, but if they spread the mutated virus to another person, that person will be infected with the drug-resistant strain of HIV.

-"This is the biggest problem with HIV," says Shapiro.
+"This is the biggest problem with HIV," Shapiro says.
 "You need a constant supply of drug.
 If countries cannot get ART, then that's when the really dire scenario becomes possible."
 It would be like going back to the old days of AIDS, he says, before successful treatment was widely available.

 A modeling group set up by WHO and UNAIDS have estimated that if COVID-19-related interruptions in antiretroviral therapy for AIDS patients last for six months, it will result in 500,000 additional deaths in sub-Saharan Africa alone.